davenaylor/postie/readme.txt

 * 1.4.6 (future)
     * Fixed bug where authorized addresses were being checked with case sensitive rather than insensitive.
+    * Started using PHP Simple HTML DOM Parser http://simplehtmldom.sourceforge.net/
     * Started process of logging all error messages to the log as well as the page (where appropriate)
     * Fixed a number of missing internationalization strings (no translations added however)
     * Added documentation for the comments: command
+    * Added feature to specify a custom post type in the subject line.
+Thanks to Raam Dev http://raamdev.com for his code.
     * Removed a number of deprecated WordPress functions.
     * Fixed numerous warning messages
     * added phpUnit tests